Whatsapp Icon

 Lifestyle Adjustments and Rehabilitation

 Adopting a healthy lifestyle is key to recovery and long-term health.
-This may involve nutritional counseling, physical activity, quitting smoking, and reducing alcohol consumption.
+This may involve nutritional counselling, physical activity, quitting smoking, and reducing alcohol consumption.
 Additionally, rehabilitation services, including physical therapy or occupational therapy, can help you regain strength and functionality.

 Emotional and Social Support

 Surviving lymphoma can pose emotional and social challenges, including coping with the fear of recurrence, changes in body image, and returning to daily life.
-Support groups, counseling, and survivorship programs can provide valuable support and resources for navigating these challenges.
+Support groups, counselling, and survivorship programs can provide valuable support and resources for navigating these challenges.

 Personalized Survivorship Care Plan